-3) Can help to produce hormones that are good for our wellbeing.
+3) Help to produce hormones that are good for our well-being.

-4) Can help us to communicate feelings or topics that are difficult to talk about.
+4) Help us to communicate feelings or topics that are difficult to talk about.

 If you would like to know more about the research on music and the benefits to our health and mind, click here

 Music Nurture is a service offered by Memory Nurture where you can access sessions with an experienced Music Therapist or one of our skilled Therapy Assistants who are trained under the guidance of the Music Therapist.
 Our team is committed to creating a positive and supportive environment for our clients.
 Therapy Sessions can occur either face-to-face or virtually in either an individual or group setting.
 Our Music Nurture Program may be funded through NDIS and Home Care Package funding.